Artificial intelligence analysis of brain imaging in MS

 Summary

-The main aspect of neuroimaging to be addressed is detecting lesion changes on images taken over an extended period, since the appearance of new lesions or evidence of new activity can influence choice of therapy.
-Once we have validated this on a retrospective dataset, we will develop a software interface for deploying this tool in a clinical environment.
+Dr Minh-Son To and his team will focus on detecting lesion changes on images taken over an extended period, since the appearance of new lesions or evidence of new activity can influence choice of therapy.
+Once they have validated this on a retrospective dataset, they will develop a software interface for deploying this tool in a clinical environment.
 This will enable future prospective trials to take place.

 Updated: 16 November, 2021